Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

     with a configuration option or runtime command-line flag.
   * Significant thread safety issues in `asyncio` have been fixed.
-Our benchmarks indicate substantially improved parallel scaling of code using asyncio with a thread pool runner as a function of thread count.
+Our benchmarks indicate substantially improved parallel scaling of code using asyncio with a thread pool runner.
   * Thread safety overhaul in the `ctypes` module.
   * Substantial performance improvements for the free-threaded garbage collector.
   * Helped implement the deferred reference counting scheme used by the